 - Deglaze the pan: Add white wine, cook at medium-high heat, stirring to scrape the brown bits from the bottom of the pan, until it has evaporated and reduced in half.

-- Add bay leaf, thyme, clam juice, broth, and potatoes.
+- Add bay leaf, thyme, clam juice, broth, old bay seasoning, and potatoes.
 Bring to a boil then lower the heat.
 Cover the pot and cook until potatoes are almost done (firm on the outside but soft on the inside) for about 10 minutes or longer.

 - Add the fish fillets and preheated heavy cream into the pot.
 Cook, uncovered, on low heat for about 8-10 minutes.
 Adjust seasoning with salt/black pepper if needed.

 - Serve and enjoy with crispy bacon bits or allow the soup to chill at room temperature for up to an hour to enhance flavors.
 The broth will get thickened as it sits.
 Reheat at low heat just before serving.
 Do not let it boils.